 In April 2020, the IRCT’s Independent Forensic Expert Group (IFEG) released a statement documenting how so-called ‘conversion therapy’ violates the global prohibition against torture and cruel, inhuman, or degrading treatment.
 In a further research report, IRCT identified State involvement in conversion therapy in at least 68 countries.
 The IRCT called for a ban on the practice, and its research has since contributed to a growing global effort to speak out and legislate against the practice.
-During the celebration of WorldPride 2021 in Copenhagen in August, the IRCT will host a breakout session bringing together key actors working against conversion therapy.
+During the celebration of WorldPride 2021 in Copenhagen in August, the IRCT hosted a breakout session bringing together key actors working against conversion therapy.
+View the highlights here.
 In this briefing we outline the research to-date and progress towards a ban.

 The IRCT calls for a global ban on 'conversion therapy', often targeted at the LGBTQ+ community, as a form of torture.

 What is ‘conversion therapy’?